FelipeCRVG7/FelipeCRVG7/README.md

 - 👋 Hi, I’m @FelipeCRVG7
-- 👀 I’m interested in learn about Programming anda Data Science
+- 👀 I’m interested in learn about Programming and Data Science
 - Hope someday work with programming.

 <!---